jmarca/node_couch_view_deleter/README.md

 In this case, `erlangviews2` is the design document, with Erlang views because they are faster than javascript views and I am not willing to wait days right now, and `ts_id_mismatch` is the view with about 190,000 documents that are unworthy because my R script was buggy and wrote them without the proper `_id` values.
-The full view is defined rather than by parts, and the query automatically escapes the slashes to `%2f`, as well as any other character that CouchDB wants escaped.
+The full view is defined rather than by parts.
+Note that the view has real slashes, while any slashes in the database name need to be escaped by "%2f".

 The run-time case also has a field called "limit" that is set to 1000.
 This is the default.
 Watch your RAM, and push it up if you